 Your first thought has to be damage control – and calling the employee right away will cause more chaos.
 You must be in control to care for all matters at hand.

-Go online to your governing agency to research any current changes for firing an employee for theft.
+If you’re not clear on this matter, go online and research any current changes for firing an employee for theft.
 At this stage, you want to be legally prepared if this is what you decide to do when you meet with your team member.

 Secondly, arrange a face to face meeting with your employee to discuss the matter of theft.
-This should be done the next work day.
+This should be done no later than the next work day.

 At this meeting, discuss everything the customer told you.
 Dates, times, the amount, the location of the money, everything.
-Ask your team member frankly, “did she take the money?”
+Ask your team member flat out, “did she take the money?”

 This is not a time to sugar-coat anything.
 You must be upfront.